GuiDevloper/nulla/README.md

 # the same, but using 'npm install'
 npx nulla add nullstack-vueable -n

+# Generates deploy automator file for Github
+npx nulla new-ci vercel
+# The same as above, but for Heroku
+npx nulla new-ci heroku

 # build & deploy project to vercel locally
 # (vercel cli logged on is required)
 npx nulla deploy vercel

+# Build project in Git to be used by own Vercel CI/CD
+# (is good practice to use a fixed version)
+npx nulla@0.6.9 deploy vercel --cd
 ```

 You can also install it globally for the future: